Slow Scan TV (SSTV) – Analog and Digital

 The next factor is the inherent nature of the HF radio channel.
 It is subjected to the effects of multipath propagation, polarization disorientation, both fast and slow fading (QSB), Ionospheric scintillation and perturbations, various time-spread phenomena, natural noise floor, man-made noise of various types and magnitude, etc. All these make the HF radio propagation environment quite challenging and make it equally difficult to consistently maintain signal integrity as it propagates through the medium.

-Although amplitude distortions caused due to noise on AM is rampant, even FM over HF is not so immune.
-Unpredictable Phase delay, group delay, effects of time-spread and scintillation can significantly distort FM signals too.
+Although amplitude distortions caused due to noise on AM are rampant, even FM over HF is not so immune.
+Unpredictable Phase delay, group delay, effects of time-spread, and scintillation can significantly distort FM signals too.
 Though these distortions do not become apparent or unduly problematic for normal CW or radiotelephony communication, they create major challenges for SSTV as well as various types of digital communication modes.
 The digital modes often resort to aggressive handshaking and complex forward error correction (FEC) methods along with parity checks to mitigate problems, the amateur analog SSTV does none of these and has to be inherently as robust as possible.

 The method of using FM Sub-carrier modulation over SSB for amateur radio analog SSTV is a major step in an effort to mitigate the adverse effects of HF propagation.
 This is like packing the payload (SSTV raw signal) in a double envelope.
 The protection from amplitude noise that is the most significant component of an HF radio channel is achieved to a great extent by the nested FM sub-carrier.
 The dual composite nested modulation scheme also provides a reasonable degree of immunity from other forms of noise.